 In looking to protect the past, we looked to our own past for inspiration.
 With a family history in both organic and sustainable agriculture, our French heritage and a passion for lavender, we knew what our first crop would be.
 Our plants are grown without the use of harmful chemicals or pesticides following organic methods so you can feel good about bringing any of our lavender products into your home.
 We hand-harvest lavender at peak time based on its future uses (bouquets, dried buds or distillation).
 The flowers are dried in our barn then stored in a cool and dark area to ensure optimal preservation, and long lasting color and fragrance.

 Over the years, we’ve added other aromatic plants to extend our range of scents.
 We steam-distill our own essential oils and hydrosols which we use as the basis for the handcrafted products we create at the Farmette.
 The items we sell are made to order, in small batches; this means that you always get the freshest goods possible.

 In the spring of 2016, we added fresh-cut, organically grown flowers, with a focus on seasonal blooms for our local customers.
 Most of the flowers bought at stores have traveled thousands of miles and went through many harmful chemical treatments before making their way into our homes.
 Our blooms are truly sustainable, enhance our local economy, and support the growing movement of small family farms.
-Bouquets and dried arrangements are available through subscriptions, farmers’ markets, and special order.
+Fresh bouquets and dried arrangements are available through our website.